 Deadlines, Application & Resources:

 Deadlines for applications are published each March/April.
-Traditionally, all NEW applications are due July 1, 2017 and renewal applications are due beginning May 15, 2017.
+Traditionally, all NEW applications are due July 1, 2017 (due to the weekend this year it is Monday, July 3) and renewal applications are due beginning May 15, 2017.
 In recent years, all funding has been allocated within hours/days of when the businesses are able to apply.
 Please check the OSTC/EITC/PKTC websites for additional details.

 Process: Click here to go to the Department of Community and Economic Development's (DCED) website to apply online.
 Paper applications are no longer accepted.

 Resources: The DCED provides detailed EITC, PKTC, and OSTC guidelines for businesses and instructions on how to apply.
 Please click on the links below for specific program information.